 In \eref{eq:OrderParameters} we introduced $2 n (n+1) $ order parameters, with a similar number of conjugate parameters, to be determined via saddle point equations.
 In order to proceed and determine the behaviour of the three terms appearing in \eref{eq:bSP} for generic values of $n$, we need to make some assumption on these parameters.
 In the following, we assume that the order parameters and the conjugate ones are symmetric with respect to permutations of the replicas, setting:

 This choice corresponds to assuming a Replica Symmetric (RS) structure of the Kac-Rice saddle-point.
 On general grounds, this assumption may turn out not to be exact.
-It is known from the theory of conservative disordered systems that more complicated variational ansätze might be necessary to correctly capture the thermodynamic behaviour of the system, encoded in its partition function \footnote{In conservative systems, one can define a potential energy and discuss the equilibrium properties of the system, encoded in its partition function.}.
-This is the case of the symmetric $\gamma=1$ Lotka-Volterra equations, whose thermodynamics at low temperatures is described by a more complicated structure of the order parameters (a so called full-RSB structure) \cite{LVMarginality, AltieriRoyTemperature}.
+It is known from the theory of conservative disordered systems that more complicated variational ansätze might be necessary to correctly capture the thermodynamic behaviour of the system, described by its partition function (in conservative systems, one can define a potential energy and discuss the equilibrium properties of the system, encoded in the partition function).
+This is the case of the symmetric $\gamma=1$ Lotka-Volterra equations, whose equilibrium properties at low temperatures have to be described by a more complicated structure of the order parameters (a so called full-RSB structure) \cite{LVMarginality, AltieriRoyTemperature}.